gtauzin/kedro-dagster/CONTRIBUTING.md

   This will run linting, formatting, unit tests, behavior tests, and coverage checks across supported Python versions.

 The CI/CD pipeline will run all of these checks automatically on pull requests.
 Please ensure your code passes locally before submitting a PR.

+## Docstring conventions

+We use Google-style docstrings with inline types in parentheses for all public modules, classes, methods, and functions in `kedro_dagster`.

+* Summary line first; keep lines to ~100 characters.
+* Include an Args section whenever there are parameters.
+Format each as:
+  * `name (type): description.`
+* Include a Returns section when a value is returned.
+Format as:
+  * `type: description.` If multiple values are returned, describe the structure (e.g., `tuple[type_a, type_b]: ...`).
+* Prefer PEP 585 built-in generics: `list[str]`, `dict[str, Any]`, `tuple[int, str]`.
+* Avoid leading articles in parameter descriptions.
+Prefer `Kedro catalog` over `The Kedro catalog`.
+* State defaults in the description when helpful, and use `| None` for optional types.

+Example:

+"""Create a Dagster op wrapping a Kedro node.

+Args:
+    node (Node): Kedro node to wrap.
+    is_in_first_layer (bool): Whether node is in the first topological layer.

+Returns:
+    OpDefinition: Configured Dagster op.
+"""